ccbt87/docs/Dev_Env_setup/README.md

 ![Run](images/5.4.PNG)

-Use following docker command to open as many container shell as you want.
+Use following docker command in the host console to open as many new container shell as you want.
 ```
 docker exec -it aio /bin/bash
 ```